vishalsachdev/llms-text/README.md

 - `--skip-enhance`: Skip the enhancement step if you only want the basic site map

 ### Output Files
-- `llms-enhanced.txt`: AI-enhanced version with hierarchical structure and descriptions
+- `llms.txt`: AI-enhanced site map with hierarchical structure and descriptions
 - A basic site map is generated temporarily during processing but not saved by default

 ## Maintenance Recommendations